Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Conclusion

 \section{Conclusion}

-We have characterised the Voynich Manuscript's directional and positional properties at two levels, benchmarked against four natural languages, and tested whether the resulting four-signature joint profile can be reproduced by two classes of structured generator.
+We have characterised the Voynich Manuscript's directional and positional properties at two levels, benchmarked against four natural languages, and tested whether the resulting four-signature joint profile (calibrated separately for each Currier dialect) can be reproduced by two classes of structured generator.
 The VMS exhibits the following quantitative properties that differ from all four comparison languages:

 \begin{enumerate} \item \textbf{Opposite-direction optimization (surface-level).} The VMS character stream is RTL-optimized while its word-boundary transitions are LTR-optimized.
 None of the four comparison languages shows this combination.
 A word-level Markov simulation reproduces this pattern in 10/10 runs, establishing that it is a surface-level consequence of VMS word structure and local transition statistics.
 This result clarifies the paper's analytical focus: the directional dissociation is real but reducible, and the properties that are \emph{not} reducible to surface statistics are items 2--6 below.